LondonComputadores/Alexandre-Paes-Resume/README.md

 ## Summary

 Hi!
 I'm Alexandre Paes but you can call me Alex if you prefer.
-I am 38 years old and in 2017 I started my transition from 8 years in Network Infrastructure to Software Development.
-Some brief contacts with programming, the first in 2001 with Delphi and in 2013 with PHP, Java and Javascript Vanilla.
-In 2017 I came back to stay and started with Python through Data Science and Analysis with data extraction and manipulation from datalakes and SQL database and using excel spreadsheets to clean the data.
-2018 I decided to expand my knowledge and advanced to Web Development, with Python Django Flask, React Angular Vue Node.js, REST API, Microservices, Messaging with RabbitMQ, making use of Dockers containers and simple configuration of kubernetes to orchestrate the clusters.
-I participated in challenges, hackatons and even selective items in addition to opportunities for python, such as Ruby on Rails, Golang, C # .Net and Java Spring.
-In October of the last year, 2020, I graduated in Systems Analysis and Development at Estácio de Sá University, in Rio de Janeiro, where I lived for 4 years.
-I also lived in London, England, for 7 years, which gave me, in addition to international experience, a good and advanced English language skills.
+I am 38 years old and 3 years ago I started my transition from 8 years in Network Infrastructure to Software Development.
+I started with Python through Data Science and Analysis with data extraction and manipulation from datalakes and SQL database and also using excel spreadsheets to clean the data.
+2018 I decided to expand my knowledge and advanced to Web Development, with Python (Django, Flask), Javascript (React, Angular, Vue, Node.js), REST API, Micro Services, messaging with RabbitMQ, making use of Dockers containers and simple configuration of Kubernetes to orchestrate the clusters as well as basics of DevSecOps too.
+I participated in challenges, hackatons and some freelancing jobs.
+I'm graduated in Systems Analysis and Development at Estácio de Sá in Rio de Janeiro, where I lived for 4 years.
+I also lived in London, England, for 7 years, which gave me, in addition to international experience, a good and advanced English spoken skill.

 Spoken English level: Advanced (7 years lived in London, England, UK)

-Objectives: Even knowing that I'm able to get a Mid Developer job, I'd love to get a junior or a junior/mid or maximum a mid 1, when mid 3 is the most experienced, python back-end or python django back-end or a python django react.js/vue.js full stack developer role!
-I'm qualifying myself to be a DevSecOps in the future, so meanwhile I'd like to learn more about it as a developer and perhaps be able to contribute to the projects I'm working on!
-Data Science and Analysis have been put aside but never abandoned.
-REST API and a bit of micro services has been the main topic that every single project without distinguish of technology used, so I'm putting a lot of effort on it to get better and better.

-## Experience

-Analista Desenvolvedor
-London Computadores - Autônomo - Self-employed
-Jan 2009 - Jul 2018
+Objectives: Python Django back-end development.

-### -> Projects as an Independent Contractor/Self-Employed/Freelancer
+### -> Experiences and Projects

 - 2018:
   // --> Job: Pizza Delivery Website (Adapted and Reused its structure for his wife's Pet Shop too for half of the price.
 Great deal.)